craws/OpenAtlas/install/upgrade/upgrade.md

     service apache2 restart

+### 4.0.0 to 4.1.0

+A code base update (e.g. with git pull) and an Apache restart should be sufficient.

+For developers: if you are running tests there is a new option *IS_UNIT_TEST* in config/default.py which should be set to False in instance/testing.py

 ### 3.20.x to 4.0.0

 WARNING - this is a major release and requires software upgrades.
 If you are using Debian upgrade it to 10 (buster).